ulsdevteam/islandora_solution_pack_compound/README.md

 A Drush command has been added, to be run from the command line (Terminal), that will update the existing rel-predicate of existing compound objects to `isConstituentOf`.
 It can be run with the drush command `drush update_rels_predicate`.
 This command accpets no arguments.

+## Documentation

+Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Compound+Solution+Pack).

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.